wcarc-on/wcarc-site/events.md

 * July 16, 2018 – Bryan Rawlings (VE3QN) – A Wire to the New World (The Trans-Atlantic Cable)
 * Aug.
 20, 2018 – Alan Goodacre (VE3HX) – Long-Delayed Echoes
 * Sep.
-17, 2018 – Bert Zauhar (VE2ZAZ) – Title to be advised
+17, 2018 – Bert Zauhar (VE2ZAZ) – The beginner's top-10 lists of components, instruments and accessories
 * Oct.
 15, 2018 – Marcus Leech (VE3MDL) – Radio Astronomy at CCERA and the 21cm Dual-Channel Spectrometer
 * Nov.
 19, 2018 – David Conn (VE3KL) – Title to be advised
 * Dec.
 17, 2018 – Annual Meeting and Christmas Party